CMU-SAFARI/Apollo/README.md

 The restriction on the number of characters per line is required as Apollo constructs the index file (i.e., FAI file) for the input read set.
 Further information about indexing and the requirements can be found at: https://seqan.readthedocs.io/en/master/Tutorial/InputOutput/IndexedFastaIO.html

-* If there are *too* long reads in a input read set, we recomment dividing these reads into smaller chunks to reduce the memory requirements.
+* If there are *too* long reads in a input read set, we recommend dividing these reads into smaller chunks to reduce the memory requirements.
 Apollo supports chunking during run time.
 One can simply use command to divide the reads into chunks of size 1000 (maximum) while polishing:

 ```bash
 ./apollo -a assembly.fasta -r reads1.fasta -r reads2.fasta -m alignment1.bam -m alignment2.bam -t 30 -o polished.fasta -c 1000